 G Adventures Machu Picchu & Inca Empire – 15 Days

-If seeing Machu Picchu is on your travel wish list, this 15 day tour takes you through Peru seeing the best of the Incas.
+If seeing Machu Picchu is on your travel wish list, this 15-day tour takes you through Peru to see the best of the Incas.
 Beginning in Bolivia, you start in La Paz and end in Lima and embrace the cultures of both countries in-between.
-Over two weeks you’ll experience the bustling market of La Paz, cross the altiplano to Puno to stay in a homestay on Lake Titicaca before hopping on a bus to Cusco to prepare some traditional Peruvian cuisine.
+Over two weeks you’ll experience the bustling market of La Paz, across the altiplano to Puno to stay in a homestay on Lake Titicaca before hopping on a bus to Cusco to prepare some traditional Peruvian cuisine.

 G Adventures Patagonia – 14 Days